aprilmintacpineda/fluxible-js/README.md

 });
 ```

-Do not mutate the returned value of `getStore`.
-Doing so may lead to unwanted changes in your app.
+**Do not mutate the store directly.
+Doing so may lead to unwanted behaviors in your app.**

 # Contributing